 \subsubsection{Supervised Learning}

-Supervised Machine Learning results in a model that predicts the outcome/label (i.e., P(\^y\textsubscript{$i$}|\textbf{x}\textsubscript{$i$}), where \^y\textsubscript{$i$} $\epsilon$ (0, 1)) of a given data after the model has been trained with labelled data.
-The model at training has access to the label of the input (training) data which is usually used for computing training errors through the loss function.
+Supervised Machine Learning results in a model that predicts the outcome/label of a given data after the model has been trained with labeled data.
+The model at training has access to the label of the input (training) data which is used for computing training errors through the loss function.
 Based on training errors, the model backpropagates and updates the weights.
 When model training is complete, it is used to predict unseen input data in the absence of labels.
 Model accuracy is represented by the number of accurate predictions over the total number of predictions.

 Supervised Machine Learning can be further divided into classification and regression.
-Classification uses an algorithm to accurately predict a class label on a test data - e.g., classifying user behavior as genuine or imposter.
+Classification uses an algorithm to accurately predict a class label on test data e.g., classifying user behavior as genuine or imposter.
 Binary classification refers to a problem involving two classes and multi-class classification refers to a problem with greater than three classes.
-On the other hand, regression is used for predicting the relationship between the label and input variables.
-Here, instead of predicting classes, regression makes numerical predictions such as predicting the weather or average salary.
-In keystroke dynamics, the focus is either to verify if the user is who he/she claimed to be (known as authentication), or to identify the user who the query sample belongs to (known as identification).
+On the other hand, regression makes \emph{numerical} predictions such as predicting the weather or average salary.
+In keystroke dynamics, the focus is either to verify if the user is who he/she claimed to be (authentication) or to identify the user to who the query sample belongs to (identification).
 Both scenarios belong to the classification type, hence, keystroke dynamics uses the classification techniques.

 \paragraph{Support Vector Machine} A support vector machine (SVM) is a type of supervised learning model leveraged for classification problems.
-The SVM algoritum computes hyperplane(s) that uniquely seperate classes of points of data.
+The SVM algorithm computes hyperplane(s) that uniquely separate classes of points of data.
 The hyperplane, also known as the decision boundary, is an N-dimensional space plane, where N is the number of features in the dataset.
-Of several hyperplanes possible, the goal is to compute a boundry with the maximum margin that separates the classes (legitimate users from impostors) \cite{giot2009keystroke, krishnamoorthy2018identification, wu2018keystroke, singh2020analysis}.
-This algorithm derives its name from support vectors, which are data points that are closer to the hyperplane and decides the orientation of the plane.
+Of several hyperplanes possible, the goal is to compute a boundary with the maximum margin that separates the classes (legitimate users from impostors) \cite{giot2009keystroke, krishnamoorthy2018identification, wu2018keystroke, singh2020analysis}.
+This algorithm derives its name from support vectors, which are data points that are closer to the hyperplane and decide the orientation of the plane.